CDR Admissibility in Pakistani Courts:

 Call Data Records (CDRs), also known as Call Detail Records, are electronic logs generated by telecommunication companies for every call made, received, or missed on a mobile or landline network.
 The CDR admissibility in Pakistani courts has become a critical issue in criminal, civil, and family cases.
 A CDR typically includes the calling number, receiving number, date, time, duration of call, and cell tower location (LAC/CID).

 The legal basis for CDR admissibility in Pakistani courts is found in Article 164 of the Qanun-e-Shahadat Order 1984, which specifically deals with electronic evidence.
-This article states: "Notwithstanding anything contained in this Order, electronic evidence may be admitted in any proceedings, whether civil or criminal, subject to the provisions of this Order and the Electronic Transactions Ordinance, 2002."

 2. Legal Framework Governing CDR Admissibility